kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 ### Add .status.lastSuccessfulTime
 [#issue/75674](https://github.com/kubernetes/kubernetes/issues/75674)
-Add `lastSuccessfulTime` to `.status` that tracks the last time the job completed succesfully.
+Add `lastSuccessfulTime` to `.status` that tracks the last time the job completed successfully.
 This will augment the `lastScheduledTime` available in the `.status` in the v1beta1 api.
 Potential use is in monitoring (e.g. fire an alert if lastSuccessfulTime is more than X ago).

 Code for reference, subject to change: